 - OnToplist blog directory

 When you upload an image to WordPress, it will automatically assign a title for an image based on the file name of the image.
-Having a descriptive title rather than IMG1234, it’s more search engine friendly, plus it will make life a lot easier if you’re trying to search through your media gallery.
+Having a descriptive title rather than IMG1234, it’s more search engine friendly, plus it will make your life a lot easier if you’re trying to search through your media gallery.

 Copyright and images